psifidotos/workflow-project/README.md

 from Plasma.

-Differences To Default KDe Workflow
+Differences To Default KDE Workflow
 ===================================
 -  Workareas use Virtual Desktops, in order to be consistent between them, Virtual Desktops are always that big as the maximum Workareas present from